 Getting Your Commercial Invoice For US Customs Done Right

-For importers to the US, the most important thing you need to do to keep customs under control is to familiarize yourself with commercial invoice requirements.
+For importers to the US, the most important thing to keep customs under control is commercial invoice requirements.

-While you should be able to provide a proper invoice, it’s still recommended to work with a good customs broker who can advise you on anything else required.
+While you can provide a proper invoice, it’s still recommended to work with a customs broker who can make sure all the t’s are crossed and advise you on anything else required for customs clearance.

 Providing accurate information to your customs broker and on your commercial invoice will likely mean reaching out to your supplier.
-Since your supplier might not have the same urgency that you do so, give yourself enough time to get what you need before shipping.
+Since your supplier might not have the same urgency that you do, give yourself enough time to get what you need before shipping.

-Once your supplier has given you information, you’ll be able to create your commercial invoice.
+Once your supplier has given you any necessary information, you’ll be able to create your commercial invoice.
 This is the most important part of US customs, so getting it right is vital.

 You’re ready to ship your goods and get them sold, but first you’ll need to prepare your shipment for customs clearance by creating an accurate commercial invoice.